 ACCOMMODATIONS I NEED:

-As I said, we all need accommodations, so I will be transparent about what I need to be successful as your teacher:
+As I said, we all need accommodations, so in an attempt to normalize the language of accommodations, I will be transparent about what I need to be successful as your teacher:

-- Understand that I need weekends off, so I will stop checking or responding to student messages at 3:00 PM on Fridays.
+- Understand that I need holidays and weekends off, so I will stop checking or responding to student messages at 3:00 PM on Fridays.
 I will resume responding to student messages on Monday morning.

 - Allow me a full 24 hours on instructional days to respond to your messages.
 If you don’t hear from me after 24 hours on instructional days (not on weekends or holidays), please message me again.